 Nitrogen (N)

 The spatial distribution map (Figure 4) of available nitrogen across the KVK farm showed medium to high concentrations (>250 kg/ha), with isolated patches of low nitrogen content (<250 kg/ha) in the northeastern parts of the farm.
 Nitrogen deficiency in these areas may be linked to the long-term cultivation of heavy feeder crops, such as maize, coupled with the insufficient application of nitrogenous fertilizers.

+It needs to support your finding with other’s by comparing and or contrasting.

 Figure 4: Spatial variability of Nitrogen across the study area.